Excel Formula Protection

 After following these steps, all cells with formulas will be locked, and users will not be able to modify them.

 Congratulations!
-Your Excel formulas are now locked and protected, but still visible in the formula bar.
+You have locked and protected the Excel formulas!
+However, they are still visible in the formula bar.
 If you want to hide formulas in your Excel sheet as well, please refer to the next section.

 How to hide formulas in Excel

-- Hiding an Excel formula involves concealing it from being visible in the formula bar, which is what happens when you click on a cell as it is displaying the formula’s result.
+Hiding an Excel formula involves concealing it from being visible in the formula bar.
+A formula being visible is what happens when you click on a cell and it displays the formula’s result.

 To hide formulas in Excel, follow these steps: